-The WF-net shown in Figure 2 is sound.
-However, the WF-net shown in Figure 10 is not sound because it is not possible to mark the sink place o, i.e., the third requirement is violated.
+The WF-net shown in Figure 2 is strongly sound.
+However, the WF-net shown in Figure 10 is not strongly sound and even not weakly sound, because it is not possible to mark the sink place o, i.e., the third requirement is violated.
 (In fact, all requirements except the second one are violated.)